 Does anyone else get that feeling when they travel, especially when they frequent a certain area, or is it just me?

 Of course, I still need to get Jay out to California.
-I’m convinced he’d love the area in and around north central California, if and when we get out there to visit.
+I’m convinced he’d love the area in and around the north central part, if and when we get out there to visit.

 I have discovered after the past two weeks that as tiring as travel can be, the more I do, the more I want to do.
 Like, I’m starting to wish I was independently wealthy, so that that’s how I could spend all my time.
 Flying or driving from place to place, sending postcards to all my penpals, and then coming home to write about it for the blog and my journal.